Coronavirus survivors may carry 'superhero' antibodies and hope they can help others | CBC News

 Diana Berrent is one of those.
 "My doctor said my plasma is like liquid gold," she said.

-Berrent, 45, a photographer and mother of two in Long Island N.Y, woke up on March 13 with a fever of 102 (38.9 C) and feeling like she had an anvil on her chest.
+Berrent, 45, a photographer and mother of two in Long Island, N.Y, woke up on March 13 with a fever of 38.9 C and feeling like she had an anvil on her chest.
 She grabbed her laptop went into her bedroom and didn't emerge for 18 days, other than to get a test.

 In quarantine, she came up with an idea to mount Survivor Corps for people who had the antibodies and could help.